-The latest consultation document has just been published by the National Screening Committee (NSC) to review the role of screening for the risk of sudden cardiac death in the young.
-The document does NOT recommend
+June 14th 2019 The latest consultation document has just been published by the National Screening Committee (NSC) to review the role of screening for the risk of sudden cardiac death in the young.
+The document

 Cardiac Risk in the Young (CRY) is proud to announce the news that popular Lincoln-based artist (with a growing, international reputation) Katy Jade Dobson will be joining the charity as an official Ambassador.
 Katy has

 The 39th London Marathon took place on Sunday 28th April with a record number of entrants – including the Principal of St George’s, University of London, Professor Jenny Higham.
 Prof Higham decided to run her

 We are proud to announce the news that international hockey player, James Gall, will be joining the charity as an official Ambassador.
 James (23) is a current England and GB international hockey player and plays